issikebrokenyet/issikebrokenyet.github.io/README.md

 # A short lowercase identifier for the attack.
 Must be unique.
 kuperberg:

-  # The assumption must have at least one of a short or long form name
+  # The attack must have at least one of a short or long form name
   name:
     long: Kuperberg